regen-network/regen-ledger/docs/tutorials/currency-allowlist-proposal.md

 - `exponent` is used to relate the `bank_denom` to the `display_denom` and is informational.
 For example, `1000000uregen` is equal to `1regen` and therefore the exponent is `6`.

 Keep in mind that non-native tokens represented by an IBC denom only enables a currency from a specific source.
-For example, `atom` transferred from one chain is different from `atom` transferred from another chain, i.e. each of these represent `atom` but they have different IBC denoms.
+For example, `atom` transferred from one chain is different from `atom` transferred from another chain, i.e. each of these represents `atom` but they have different IBC denoms.

 ## Submit Proposal